jevinevans/Game/Logs/2020/Log_2020_July_24.md

 ### Functions.cpp and Functions.h
 - Added Linked List to hold all types of things/ Database?
+- Probably need to create a read in cpp file specifically
 - Finish readRoles(Classes) method
   - Print Classes to file first then,
   - Use file for Classes to be read